-Does the employer state that surrogate parents are entitled to adoption leave. pay and rights (for the primary carer) and maternity support (paternity) leave or shared parental leave, pay and rights for their partners?
+Does the employer state that surrogate parents are entitled to adoption leave, pay and rights (for the primary carer) and maternity support (paternity) leave or shared parental leave, pay and rights for their partners?
+Alternatively, do they provide a specific surrogacy leave and pay?